 Also, I had to chop the hands down to size and mix and match with the previous hands, to find ones that actually gripped the spindles properly.

 in the fine Islamic tradition.
 Brisbanite (n): one who lives in Brisbane. (see also: Brisbanian, Brisbanician).
-Yes, I’m aware the ‘Greenwich Mean Time’ doesn’t actually have daylight savings, but Greenwich the town/district/borough does, so there’s some possible ambiguity there, which is the sort of thing that people who work in IT try to avoid. so that the earth revolves in a counter-clockwise direction.
+Yes, I’m aware the ‘Greenwich Mean Time’ doesn’t actually have daylight savings, but Greenwich the town/district/borough does, so there’s some possible ambiguity there, which is the sort of thing that people who work in IT love to split hairs over. so that the earth revolves in a counter-clockwise direction.
 If you like, stick a Postel zenithal equidistant projection in the middle.
 I’d extend the centre point to be half-way to the radius though, so that it looks more like a donut, and gives you a bit more room to write things in the middle. what I refer to as a ‘big loopy mercator’ projection